-For the past 40 years, our national marine sanctuaries have worked to protect special places in America's ocean and Great Lakes waters, from the site of a single Civil War shipwreck to a vast expanse of ocean surrounding remote coral reefs and tiny atolls.
-Backed by one of the nation's strongest pieces of ocean conservation legislation, the sanctuaries seek to preserve the extraordinary scenic beauty, biodiversity, historical connections and economic productivity of 14 of our most precious underwater treasures.
+For more than 40 years, our national marine sanctuaries have worked to protect special places in America's ocean and Great Lakes waters, from the site of a single Civil War shipwreck to a vast expanse of ocean surrounding remote coral reefs and tiny atolls.
+Backed by one of the nation's strongest pieces of ocean conservation legislation, the National Marine Sanctuaries Act, the sanctuaries seek to preserve the extraordinary scenic beauty, biodiversity, historical connections and economic productivity of our most precious underwater treasures.
 By acting as responsible stewards of these special places, we strengthen our nation now and for future generations.

 National marine sanctuaries conduct and support monitoring programs tailored to the information needs of each sanctuary.
 These programs target a wide array of topics involving natural processes, human influences on water, habitat, living resources and maritime archaeological resources.
 Research projects within the sanctuary system also allow scientists to address information needs that are not recognized through site characterization and monitoring.